 While an official statement has not yet been made, broadcaster RTS has confirmed to fan media that Serbia will return to Eurovision 2018.
 The method of selection for their song has not been confirmed, but since 2016 Serbia has used internal selection.

-RTVE’s new Eurovision head Ana María Bordas has confirmed that Spain will participate in 2018, however no further details are available..
-Broadcaster RTVE will also relaunch the talent show Operación triunfo and while it has been rumoured this will serve as the national selection, this has not been confirmed.
+Broadcaster RTVE has confirmed their participation in Eurovision 2018.
+RTVE will also relaunch the talent show Operación triunfo and while it has been rumoured this will serve as the national selection, this has not been confirmed.

 Swedish broadcaster SVT will be back for 2018.
 They will again use the successful national selection Melodifestivalen.
 Applications for Melfest will open on 1 September 2017.